The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Introduction

-Considering the current literature on the MIT in three-dimensional disordered systems, the recent report by Siegrist {\it et al.}\ on GeSb$_2$Te$_4$ and similar phase-change materials\cite{Sie.etal.11} claims to obtain surprising results: Annealing amorphous films of such substances induces a crystallization process with increasing temperature, where a nanocrystalline structure is formed.\cite{Sie.etal.11} During this transformation, $\sigma$ increases by orders of magnitude while $\sigma(T)$ changes qualitatively, which indicates an MIT.\cite{Sie.etal.11} Classifying the samples according to the sign of $\mbox{d} \rho / \mbox{d} T$ at the measuring temperature, Siegrist {\it et al.}\ conclude that the studied phase-change materials exhibit a finite minimum metallic conductivity, in contrast to various other disordered substances.
+Further motivation for our above question about the role of the interpretation bias comes from a recent investigation of the MIT in specific three-dimensional disordered systems.
+The report by Siegrist et al.\ on GeSb$_2$Te$_4$ and similar phase-change materials\cite{Sie.etal.11} claims to obtain surprising results: Annealing amorphous films of such substances induces a crystallization process with increasing temperature whereby a nanocrystalline structure is formed.\cite{Sie.etal.11} During this transformation, $\sigma$ increases by orders of magnitude while $\sigma(T)$ changes qualitatively, which indicates an MIT.\cite{Sie.etal.11} Classifying the samples according to the sign of $\mbox{d} \rho / \mbox{d} T$ at the measuring temperature, Siegrist et al.\ conclude that the studied phase-change materials exhibit a finite minimum metallic conductivity, in contrast to various other disordered substances.
 Moreover, the authors state that the phase-change materials violate the Mott criterion for the critical charge carrier concentration.
-They interpret these features to originate from an ``unparalleled quantum state of matter'' resulting from ``pronounced disorder but weak electron correlation'',\cite{Sie.etal.11} see also Ref.\ \onlinecite{Sch.11}.
+They interpret these features as originating from an ``unparalleled quantum state of matter'' resulting from ``pronounced disorder but weak electron correlation'',\cite{Sie.etal.11} see also Ref.\ \onlinecite{Sch.11}.

+Remarkably, the work by Siegrist et al.\cite{Sie.etal.11} differs from previous publications which claim continuity of the MIT not only concerning the substance investigated but also with respect to the data evaluation approach used.
+This again raises the question about the influence of the choice of the data analysis method on the character of the MIT obtained.